lastres0rt/udacity-neighborhood-map-project/README.md

 # Future Improvements

 I'd like to get this set up with Gulp so I can automate adding new locations and make updating this app easier!
 That'd be awesome.

+I'd also like to add some new flourishes... this app seems to be getting forked a fair bit, and I'm hoping that's not because of anything that wouldn't be "Udacious"...